 - Stay relevant.
 Millennials prefer to engage brands which are relevant to the people or passions they care about.
 If your message, product or service has the likelihood of being deemed obsolete or outdated, expect your millennial workforce to jump ship.

 - Demand action.
 Once you fuel a millennial’s passion, create opportunities that spark action.
 Accountability to achieve our own success will inspire us to move with relentless motivation.

 Born to innovate and brimming with creative ideas, millennials will continue to shift the business landscape and generate lasting legacies for our brands.
 With the right motivation, having us as partners, managers or staff in this new era can be a huge advantage to your organization.
 If you are a millennial yourself, the key to boundless motivation is to discover your passion by delving deeper into your personality.

 A great start to educate and inspire in a new, relevant, and relatable way for millennials is with the much anticipated, ‘Know Yourself’ – The Ultimate Guide to Self-awareness and Mastering Yourself’ motivational mixtape by leading millennial authority, Peter Voogd.
 Produced by some of the best sound engineers in the world, the 12 tracks each have a unique message mixed with an emotionally compelling sound.
 With a fresh, no BS, 100% raw and authentic approach, it offers inspirational insights and tactical steps for us to discover and maximize our gifts as millennials.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.